Phoenix-Finance/Phoenix-Documentation/content/options/risks.md

 PPO v1.0 may have hybrid pools, that accept multiple assets as accepted collateral in the options liquidity pool.
 The liquidity pool will somehow work like a mutual fund, where after transferring the crypto assets in the pool, you are holding the equivalent shares and entitled to benefits as measured in PPT( Phoenix Pool Token).
 All the values in the pool are calculated in USD, therefore, the net value of the share, as PPT, will be subject to the changes of the USD value of these collateral assets.

 The PPO pools are made of one or several stable coins, whose value is more likely to remain stable and pegged to USD.
-But in the USDT/USDC hybrid pools, in case that one stablecoin, say USDT, as the collateral asset losses its peg, it may lead to risks and losses to the PPO pool participants, even to the USDC contributors.
+But for example, in the USDT/USDC hybrid pools, in case that one stablecoin, say USDT, as the collateral asset losses its peg, it may lead to risks and losses to the PPO pool participants, even to the USDC contributors.

 ### (4) Liquidity risks